hpatnadeeshan/MS-2/README.md

 + As a player, I want to see a grid of face-down cards containing images of carrots, traps, and a dog on the back of each card when I start the game.

-+ As a player I want to flipped 2 cards at a time.
++ As a player, I want to flip 2 cards at a time.
 + As a player, I want to earn points when I flip over two matching cards with images of carrots and lose points when I flip over two matching cards with trap images.
-+ As a player I must lose the game if I Select a card with dog image.
++ As a player I must lose the game if I Select a card with a dog image.
 + As a player, I expect the game to end immediately if I select a card with a dog image, resulting in a loss.
-+ As a player, I want to play continuously until the rabbit reaches its hole, unless I lose.
++ As a player, I want to play continuously until the rabbit reaches its hole unless I lose.
-+ As a player, I want the game to have levels and a total score, and I want these to be visible at all times
++ As a player, I want the game to have levels and a total score, and I want these to be visible at all times.
-+ As a player,I want to see the number of movements and the time it takes to complete the game, allowing me to track how many movements and how much time it took to win the game.
++ As a player, I want to see the number of movements and the time it takes to complete the game, allowing me to track how many movements and how much time it took to win the game.
-+ As a player, I want to reset the game at anytime during play.
++ As a player, I want to reset the game at any time during play.
 + As a player, I want the game to have animations, a visually appealing design, sound effects, and responsiveness across all devices.
-+ As a player, I want the game to be enjoyable, strategic, challenging, and to encourage the use of memory skills.
++ As a player, I want the game to be enjoyable, strategic, and challenging, and to encourage the use of memory skills.

 ### Design

- ##### Game Objective:
+##### Game Objective

 The objective of Bunny Hop Memory is to guide a bunny safely to its home while playing a memory card game. player needs to match pairs of carrot cards to earn points while avoiding traps and dog cards.
-The game consists of multiple levels, and player's goal is to successfully complete all levels.
+The game consists of multiple levels, and the player's goal is to successfully complete all levels.

- ##### Game Elements:
+##### Game Elements

 **Cards:** The game is primarily played with a set of cards.
 Each card can be one of three types: carrot, trap, or dog.

-_Carrot Cards:_ Matching pairs of carrot cards earns player 10 points.
+_Carrot Cards:_ Matching pairs of carrot cards earns the player 10 points.
 _Trap Cards:_ Matching trap cards results in a loss of 5 points.
-_Dog Cards:_ Selecting a dog card ends the game, and player loses.
+_Dog Cards:_ Selecting a dog card ends the game, and the player loses.

-**Timer:** There's a timer displayed on the screen to keep track of the time player spends playing the game.
+**Timer:** There's a timer displayed on the screen to keep track of the time the player spends playing the game.

-**Score:** player's current score is displayed on the screen.
-Player earns points by matching carrot cards and loses points for matching trap cards.
+**Score:** The player's current score is displayed on the screen.
+The player earns points by matching carrot cards and loses points for matching trap cards.

 **Levels:** The game consists of multiple levels, each with an increasing number of cards.
-Player needs to complete each level to progress in the game.
+The player needs to complete each level to progress in the game.

 **Rabbit Path:** A visual representation of the bunny's progress is shown on a path.
 As you complete levels, the bunny moves closer to its home.